 An average of 16 hours per term (one-half year) is required.
-For graduation a total of 64 year-hours is required.
+No student may take more than 18 hours per term without the permission of the Committee on Electives.
+For graduation a minimum of 64 year-hours and four years residence are required.